Responsible Gameplay (RG) is core to Aristocrat’s values, and mission to ‘bring joy to life through the power of play’

 - win real money.

-Aristocrat strongly supports having rigorous rules in place that strive to ensure every aspect of the design and operation of gambling games is appropriate, transparent and fair, and to give players, customers and the community confidence that this is so.
+Aristocrat strongly supports having rigorous rules in place that strive to ensure every aspect of the design and operation of gambling games and video games are appropriate, transparent and fair, and gives players, customers and the community confidence that this is so.

 Upholding the rules and promoting responsible gameplay more generally is one of Aristocrat’s most fundamental obligations.
-It’s a major way that we deliver our company mission to Bring Joy to Life through the Power of Play and express our values.
-We believe it’s also key to ensuring we can continue to grow our business and promote a sustainable games industry that’s welcome in the community.
+It’s a major way that we deliver our company mission to Bring Joy to Life through the Power of Play and is a tangible demonstration of our ‘Good Business, Good Citizen’ value.
+We believe it’s also key to ensuring we can continue to grow our business, attract and retain great talent, and promote a sustainable games industry that’s welcome in the community.

 What does Responsible Gameplay mean?